signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 In contrast, tests that are lower on the pyramid execute more quickly and provide better isolation of bugs.
 However, these tests provide less confidence that the application works correctly as a whole.

-Most applications use a mixture of different forms of testing, and typically use specific kinds of tests at different stages of CI/CD.
+Most applications use a mixture of different forms of testing, and typically use specific kinds of tests at different stages of continuous integration/continuous delivery (CI/CD).
 Tests are sequenced in order to catch regressions as **early as possible**, and gradually ramp up the scope of the test as confidence increases that everything is working as it should.
-This means that unit tests are typically run first, followed by in-process integration tests, after which the application may be deployed in a staging environment for E2E testing.
+This means that unit tests are typically run first, followed by in-process integration tests, after which the application may be deployed in a staging environment for additional integration and E2E testing.

 Since tests that are high on the pyramid provide the most confidence in the quality of the app, it is ideal if they can be run as often as possible.
-However, since they also tend to be expensive and take a long time, the desire for more QA must be balanced with the value of deploying updates more quickly.
+However, since they also tend to be expensive and take a long time, the desire for more quality assurance must be balanced with the value of deploying updates more quickly.
 The longer it takes to progress through CI/CD, the longer it takes for users to see new features and bugfixes.
 This happens to be another area of strength for monolithic apps.
-Since much of the app's complexity is pushed into the code rather than the underlying infrastructure, broadly scoped tests tend to be cheaper and faster for monoliths.
+Since much of the app's complexity is pushed into the code rather than the underlying infrastructure, broadly scoped tests tend to be cheaper and faster.
 In fact, it is common to run E2E tests every time a new version of a monolith will be deployed.

 <!-- Outline: